About

 Program Leadership & School Engagement

-• Help develop a long-term vision for volleyball at Saint Cecilia, including outreach to potential feeder programs and middle school partnerships.
+• Help develop a long-term vision for swimming at Saint Cecilia, including outreach to potential feeder programs.

 • Coordinate with the athletic department to organize events, retreats, and service initiatives.